Shopping around can save you money on Massachusetts auto insurance.

 - Safety Insurance

-Getting car insurance quotes in MA is fairly simple, whether you go through an agent or a website.
+Getting car insurance quotes in M.A. is fairly simple, whether you go through an agent or a website.
 You’ll need your basic contact information, information about your driving history, and information about your car.
 For car insurance in Massachusetts, you’ll also need to declare anyone else who lives with you and has a driver’s license, even if they have their own car.
-If you’re applying to USAA, you’ll have to include information on your military service or that of a family member.

 Whenever you shop for car insurance, we recommend getting quotes from multiple providers so you can compare coverage and rates.
 In addition to the insurance company you choose, factors such as your age, vehicle make and model, and driving history can affect your premium, so what’s best for your neighbor might not be best for you.